primus/primus/README.md

 ### lws

 lws is a WebSocket only transformer.
-It uses the `lws` module which is a libwebsocket wrapper for Node.js and C++.
+It uses the `lws` module which is a libwebsockets wrapper for Node.js.
 To use lws you have to install the `lws` module:

 ```